JacobSmolii/Lem-In/README.md

   C) All of it is broken by comments, which start with '#' <br />

 The rooms names won't necessarily be numbers, and they won't necessarily be in the right and continuous order.
 But most importantly, a room will never start with the character L nor the character #.
 The rooms coordinates will always be integers.
-Lines that start with ## are commands modifying the properties of the line that comes right after.
-For example, ##start signals the ant farm's entrance and ##end its exit.
+Lines that start with '##' are commands modifying the properties of the line that comes right after.
+For example, '##start' signals the ant farm's entrance and '##end' its exit.

 ## Output
 L[ant]-[room]